sparkletown/pr-description-enforcer/README.md

 # Pull Request Description Enforcer

-github action for enforcing description on pull requests
+github action for enforcing description on pull requests, it will reject empty descriptions or unedited pull request template descriptions.

 ## Usage